David Altshuler (physician): Research

 Altshuler's academic research focused on human genetic variation and its application to disease, using information from the Human Genome Project.
 He has co-led the SNP Consortium, International HapMap Project, and 1000 Genomes Project His research focused on the genetic basis of Type 2 Diabetes, and his laboratory contributed to mapping dozens of gene variants that are associated with risk of Type 2 Diabetes, lipid levels, myocardial infarction, rheumatoid arthritis, lupus, prostate cancer, and other disorders.

 Awards and honors

-Among his awards is election to the American Society for Clinical Investigation, the Association of American Physicians, and the Institute of Medicine.
-He is a member of the board of directors of the American Society of Human Genetics and was previously a member of the board of Vertex Pharmaceuticals.
+Among his awards is election to the National Academy of Sciences, National Academy of Medicine, and the American Academy of Arts and Sciences.
+American Society for Clinical Investigation, the Association of American Physicians He is a member of the board of directors of the American Society of Human Genetics.

 In 2011 he won the Curt Stern Award of the American Society of Human Genetics, and in 2012 the Outstanding Scientific Achievement Award of the American Diabetes Association.
 He is a member of the board of trustees of Becket Chimney Corners YMCA.

+In 2013, Altschuler named a Champion of Change by the Obama White House.

+Personal life

+Altshuler grew up in Boston.
+His father, Alan Altshuler, taught urban planning and political science at MIT from 1966 to 1983.